play14team/play14-website/_games/desporate-housewives.md

 scale: Min 3, Max 12
 timebox: 15'

-description: Demonstrate how important it is for a delivery team to interact with its Product Owner.
+excerpt: Demonstrate how important it is for a delivery team to interact with its Product Owner.

 materials:
     - Colour pencils